pydio/pydio-doc-admin-guide/3_storage_data_and_metadata/3_2_workspaces.md

 **GOTCHAS** TODO add a few problematic corner cases while using cells?

-### Personal workspaces
+### Personal Workspaces and Template Paths

+#### Personal Workspaces

 This is one of the many out-of-the-box cool features of Pydio Cells: with no further configuration, each user have her own personal space, in which other users cannot access.
-It is very similar to the `home` folder concept that you find in various operating systems.
+It is very similar to the `home` or `My Files` folders that you can find in various operating systems.

 In contrary to former versions of Pydio, you do not have to configure anything to provide user with this capability.

-For the record, under the hood, such workspaces are stored under **TODO ...** in a sub folder named after current user login.
+Under the hood, the _"physical"_ effective path toward the default node that is used for storing personal users data in separate folders is dynamically computed.

+You might change the rule that determines this path by going to:

+`Admin Settings >> left-hand menu >> Template Paths >> MY-FILES text field`

+As seen there, the default path is defined by:

+`Path = DataSources.personal + "/" + User.Name;`

+Where:

+- **DataSources.personal** is a default built-in file system datasource that points towards the `<cells data dir>/data/personal` data sub directory of your Pydio installation
+- **User.name** is the login of the corresponding user

-Thus although it seem that all users access the "same" workspace, this workspace is actually always pointing to a different user, depending on the user logged.
+Thus, although it seem that all users access the "same" workspace, this workspace is actually always pointing to a different user, depending on the user logged.

-~~ As you guessed it, this also requires the Workspace to be configured to automatically **"Create"** the personal folder when it is necessary.
-For this, you set the "Create" option to true in the workspace configuration.~~
+#### Template Paths

+More generally speaking, Template Paths are dynamically computed depending on the context.
+They can be used as roots for workspaces in replacement of a fixed datasource path.

+As quoted above, it is used to create the Personal Files workspace.
+It is also used to determine the location of the users Cells folders: as we have already seen in previous sections, the Cells concept adds an indirection level that brings us the possibility to gather nodes from various sources.
+Under the hood, this is done by creating a Node for this cell that will then reference the path to its various children and can be used as a target when defining rules and policies.

+Yet, we give you the option to change the default configuration and define a specific path where these nodes will be stored, typically if you want to use another datasource than the default built-in file system datasource that points towards the `<cells data dir>/data/cells` subdirectory of your Pydio Cells installation.

+#### Dynamic Nodes

+In the same page of the admin settings, where you can configure personnal folders and Cells you can also create specific dynamic nodes.

+Let's say for instance that you are configuring Pydio Cells for an enterprise and that you want to give to each employee an access to her own payslips.

+First you have to:
+- create a (encrypted) datasource that point to a secure storage, here we will name it: `administrativeDocs`
+- create a workspace called `Admin Docs` that will use to this datasource
+- give access to this workspace only to the _"Accounting"_ and _"Management"_ groups
+- create a subfolder named `Payslips` in this workspace

+Then you can:
+- create a new rule by clicking on the `+ DYNAMIC NODE` button that is in the top right corner of the page.
+- name it `Payslip folders` for instance
+- edit the default path using: `DataSources.administrativeDocs + "/Payslips/" + User.Name;`
+- save

 ### Technical Workspaces